Nevenall/ghosting-the-edge/manuscript.md

 {Switching weapons, normally not an action, but underfire you might have to make an overcome. }

 If you fail your reload roll there are various options for succeeding at cost.
-Maybe you brought the wrong kind of ammo and take some kind of ongoing negative aspect.
-Maybe you jammed your weapon and will have to take it to the shop to clear it.
+Maybe you brought the wrong kind of ammo and take some kind of ongoing negative {.right\} Maybe you jammed your weapon and will have to take it to the shop to clear it.
 Maybe you just mark off a couple of ammo boxes because one of your clips was underloaded, or you couldn't get all the bullets back in your revolver.

 #### Close Combat Weapons